-Detention #4 - Serve detention (cost - \$10) and Saturday school (cost - \$25).
+Detention #4 - Serve detention (cost - \$10).
 Loss of student council activities (such as pep rallies, spirit days, etc.) for the remainder of the trimester.
+Loss of field trips for the remainder of the current trimester.
+Deemed by school administration.

-Detention #5 - Serve detention (cost - \$10) and one (1) day suspension.
-Required conference between student, parents, and administration.
-Loss of field trips for the remainder of the trimester.
+Detention #5 - One (1) day suspension.
+Required conference between student, parents, and administration resulting in student being placed on a behavior contract.

-Detention #6 - Serve detention (cost - \$10) and three (3) day suspension.
-Loss of end-of-year party/trip.
+Detention #6 - Three (3) day suspension.
+Loss of end-of-year party/trip activities.

-Detention #7 - Expulsion.
+Detention #7 - May be denied registration for the following school year or Expulsion.